-The Mandate also places the following limits on CEFC's activities:
+The Mandate also places the following limits on the CEFC's activities:

-- The CEFC must limit the amount of concessionality it provides in any one financial year to AUD 300 million.
+- The CEFC must limit the amount of concessionality it provides in any one financial year to AUD 300 million (USD 213 million).
 Concessionality reflects the mark-to-market valuation of loans made that financial year and is measured as the difference between the present value of each loan at market rates and the present value of each loan at the given concessional rate. - The CEFC should seek to avoid the use of guarantees where possible.
-It must ensure that all guarantees are limited and quantifiable, and at no time may the total potential liability of outstanding guarantees exceed the amount of uncommitted funds available to CEFC. - In undertaking its investment activities, the CEFC must consider the potential effect on other market participants and the efficient operation of the Australian financial and energy markets.
+It must ensure that all guarantees are limited and quantifiable, and at no time may the total potential liability of outstanding guarantees exceed the amount of uncommitted funds available to the CEFC. - In undertaking its investment activities, the CEFC must consider the potential effect on other market participants and the efficient operation of the Australian financial and energy markets. - The CEFC must focus on supporting emerging and innovative renewable energy technologies and energy efficiency technologies, such as large scale solar, storage associated with large- and smallscale solar, offshore wind technologies and energy efficiency technologies for the built environment.